TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init_config.rst

 calculating the path configuration (Unix only, Windows does not log any warning).

 If :c:member:`~PyConfig.base_prefix` or :c:member:`~PyConfig.base_exec_prefix`
-fields are not set, they inherit their value from :c:member:`~PyConfig.prefix` and :c:member:`~PyConfig.exec_prefix` respectively.
+fields are not set, they inherit their value kutoka :c:member:`~PyConfig.prefix` and :c:member:`~PyConfig.exec_prefix` respectively.

 :c:func:`Py_RunMain` and :c:func:`Py_Main` modify :data:`sys.path`: